fusiondirectory/fusiondirectory-user-manual/source/fusiondirectory-orchestrator/endpoints/tasks/functionalities.rst

 Functionalities
 ===============

-| E-mails are being sent based on the schedule of the processed task.
+| Tasks are being processed based on their set schedule.
+| Two official tasks exists in CORE : "Mail" and "LifeCycle"

 How it works
 ------------